 Do I Need Planning Permission?

-To help us decide if your householder development proposal requires planning permission please download and complete our Informal Determination Form (PDF).
-If your development proposal is for a commercial development (non-domestic) please download and complete our Non-Domestic Enquiry Form (PDF).Answer as many of the questions as required.
-A sketch should be provided on the rear of the form, if necessary.
+To help us decide if your householder development proposal requires planning permission please download and complete our Domestic Development Enquiry Form (PDF) Form (Word).
+If your development proposal is for a commercial development (non-domestic) please download and complete our Development Enquiry form (PDF) Form (Word).
+If your proposal is for a business to be run from your home address complete our Do I Need Permission to Operate a Small Business from my Home? form (PDF) Form (Word).
+If you are considering or are already operating a short term let complete our Do I Need Permission to Operate a Short Term Let? form (PDF) Form (Word).
+Answer as many of the questions as required, where relevant, please provide a sketch of the proposed development.
 If possible please provide photographs of the site as well.

 Return completed forms via email to firstname.lastname@example.org or post to Development Management, Environmental Services, The Moray Council, High Street, Elgin, IV30 1BX.